cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

-* Confirm this to login.
+* Confirm the login with 'yes'.
 You should now have a tell-tale prompt:
     * `azureuser@machimename:~$ `
-    * The primary cause of this step not working is not setting the `0400` permission on the `.pem` file (see above).
+        * The primary cause of this step not working is the `0400` permission for the `.pem` file was not set (see above).

 * The next step is to mount the 256GB data disk we added during the VM creation process
     * This was not done automatically
     * The command to get started is `lsblk -o NAME,HCTL,SIZE,MOUNTPOINT`
-    * Notice that the 256 GB disk is listed but has no mount point as yet
+    * Notice that the 256 GB disk is listed as `sdc` but it has no mount point as yet

 <BR><BR>